Is Your Back Pain From Adaptive Shortening Syndrome?

-Chances are you have it & what you can do to stop it.
+Chances are you have it.
+Here is how to stop it.

 It’s what will make you feel like you’ve aged 30 years! (scroll down to take the test)

-Did you know that just by sitting motionless, you will cause your back to become worse?
+Did you know that just by sitting motionless, you’ll cause your back to become worse?
 What doesn’t hurt now, in time will catch up with you.

 If you often sit motionless (office, driving, screens) for hours at a time and have lower back problems, chances are you have adaptive shortening, and it is causing a great deal of pain.